Develop

 Gathering logs from the headset

-Once your headset is connected to your computer by USB cable, the headset will ask to Allow connected device to access files.
-After allowing this, the internal storage of the headset will show up in File Explorer, next to the C: drive.
+Once your headset is connected to your computer by USB cable, you may be prompted to enable Link or allow file access.
+If prompted, allow file access on the headset.
+You may need to put on the headset and accept the Allow access to data prompt.
+Once accepted, the internal storage of the headset will show up in File Explorer, next to the C: drive.

 Haptics not being triggered in Quest when playing through PCVR

 If your OpenXR runtime is not correctly configured, you may not be able to activate haptics on your Quest device.
-Select an OpenXR runtime to run your built project.
+To resolve this, select an OpenXR runtime to run your built project.
 If using a Quest device, ensure you are playing through the Meta Horizon Link app and that your OpenXR Runtime provider is set to Meta Horizon Link.
 Not doing so could lead to unexpected behaviors.

 For non-Quest devices using other runtimes, such as SteamVR, you will need to enable that runtime as your OpenXR runtime.